kubeshop/testkube/docs/docs/articles/deploying-in-aws.md

 :::

-This way we will have 1 Load Balancer with a listener rule pointing on the corresponding path:
+This way we will have 1 Load Balancer with a listener rule pointing to the corresponding path:

 ![One Load Balancer](../img/one-load-balancer.png)